Skip to main content

 Muhavra: Kisika Namak Khana (किसिका नमक खाना)

 Did you realise that Gabbar Singh (the Late Amjad Khan) is introduced well after the first hour of the film?
-Surprising, considering the import and gravity of the character, but Salim-Javed were true masters at the art of storytelling, and they surely had very good reason to do so.
-Anyway, when Gabbar is diabolically playing the Russian Roulette of bullets with the three hapless dacoits, at 1h.10m, Kaalia (the Late Viju Khote) s-s-s-s-stammers, 'S-S-S-Sardar, Maine Aapka Namak Khaya Hai, Sardar.'
-To which, we all know what Gabbar nonchalantly replies.
+Surprising, considering the import and gravity of the character, but Salim-Javed were true masters at the art of storytelling.
+Anyway, when Gabbar is diabolically playing Russian Roulette with three hapless dacoits, at 1h 10m, Kaalia (the Late Viju Khote) stammers:

 S-S-S-Sardar, Maine Aapka Namak Khaya Hai, Sardar.

-But to think that namak is not even a Hindi word - it's Urdu/Farsi.
-The correct word is lavarn (लवण).
+Fun fact: 'Namak' is not even a Hindi word—it’s Urdu/Farsi.
+The correct Sanskrit/Hindi word is lavarn (लवण).

 That was the nugget.
 Samjhe ke nahin?
 Agar achha laga to comment kijiye.
 Agar achha nahin laga to lament kijiye.